LTA Tennis Foundation

 Overview

 The LTA Tennis Foundation launched on February 22, 2023, following the merger of the Tennis Foundation (established 1987) and LTA Trust.
 As the LTA's official charity (registered charity 1148421), the Foundation has quickly established itself as a significant funder in grassroots tennis.
-In 2024, it awarded £2.9 million in grants to 36 organisations and £3.5 million across 31 Quick Access Loan projects.
+In its first year (2023), it awarded £2.3 million in grants to 32 organisations.
+The Foundation also operates a Quick Access Loan scheme for facility development.
 The Foundation's mission is “improving lives through tennis” with a vision of “tennis opened up.”
 It focuses exclusively on grassroots tennis across Great Britain, particularly targeting diverse and underserved communities where tennis is less established.
 Through 2023, its funding impacted over 500,000 people, supporting physical and mental health, life skills development, and social connections through tennis-based interventions.

 Funding Priorities

 For proven projects ready to expand.
-Supports organisations with successful pilot programs to scale their impact across more communities and beneficiaries.
+Supports organisations with successful pilot programmes to scale their impact across more communities and beneficiaries.
+Per-year awards generally won't exceed 20% of previous reported annual income.

 Limited emergency funding specifically for tennis charities facing financial challenges.